forkwhilefork/bird-config-generator/README.md

 ```

 ## Validation
 Validation is done in two parts.
 First, it checks the config file against the schema for basic things (e.g. "is this field the right data type?").
 Then it checks more complex rules (e.g. "is at least one of ipv4,ipv6 defined?").
-If either step fails, it will print a descriptive error and exit, and no files will be created.
+If either step fails, it will print a descriptive error and exit, and no files will be created or modified.